impactorbitco/handbook-main/content/ims/policies/governance/Modern Slavery and Human Trafficking Policy.md

 **Our Business**

-Green Orbit Digital operates as a provider of marketing, creative, and production services.
+Impact Orbit Creative Group operates as a provider of marketing, creative, and production services.

 **Our Supply Chains**